aws-samples/faster-cryptography-in-java-with-aws/README.md

 starting a new task.
 However, AWS Fargate will not automatically replace currently running tasks when a new container is pushed into the container registry.
 The solution to this problem is to add AWS CodeDeploy with Blue/Green Deployments to the end of your pipeline.
-Unfortunately, this is currently not supported by AWS CDK.
+Unfortunately, at the time of writing this is not yet supported in AWS CDK.

 For the purposes of our workshop, we'll simply poke AWS Fargate using AWS CLI and force a new deployment: